superfly/docs/reference/redis.html.md

 [Upstash Redis](https://docs.upstash.com/redis) is a fully-managed, Redis-compatible database service.
 Upstash databases support global read replicas for reduced latency in distant regions.
 Upstash databases are provisioned inside your Fly organization, ensuring private, low-latency connections to your Fly applications.

+See the [What you Should Know](#what-you-should-know) section for more details about this service.

 **Upstash Redis is in public beta.
 Pricing will probably change.**
 ## Create and manage an Upstash Redis database

-Creating and managing databases happens exclusively via `flyctl` for now.
+Creating and managing databases happens exclusively via the [Fly CLI](/getting-started/installing-flyctl/).
+Install it, then [signup for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/).

 ### Create and get status of an Upstash Redis database

 ```cmd